Kerry Carpenter Player Props: Tigers vs. Royals

-Kerry Carpenter -- batting .355 in his past 10 games -- will be in action for the Detroit Tigers versus the Kansas City Royals, with Daniel Lynch on the mound, on July 18 at 8:10 PM ET.
+The Detroit Tigers, including Kerry Carpenter and his .625 slugging percentage over his past 10 games, take on starter Ryan Yarbrough and the Kansas City Royals at Kauffman Stadium, Wednesday at 8:10 PM ET.

-He had a one-hit showing in his last game (1-for-2) against the Royals.
+In his most recent game he had a hitless showing (0-for-4) against the Royals.

 Kerry Carpenter Game Info & Props vs. the Royals